 All your preteen wants to do is hang out with his or her besties.
 Yet as those friendships are amping up, it seems your son or daughter is getting jealous of things those close friends have or do – from tech toys to school smarts.

-Dr. Karen Brenner, a Saint Joseph Mercy Health System pediatrician based in Ann Arbor, says both are totally normal in tweens.
+What causes jealousy between friends at this age?
+Dr. Karen Brenner, a Saint Joseph Mercy Health System pediatrician based in Ann Arbor, says this is totally normal in tweens.

 “You name it, they’re going to compare themselves to it.
 Kids are finding their identity” at this age, says Brenner, who focuses on adolescent health.
 Simultaneously, “It is a time of life, more than most, I would argue, where friendship bonds are the most influential in shaping one’s self-esteem.”